-In line with the two separate targets, the annual EMMS process requires individual participants to:
+In line with the programme's separate carbon management proficiency and emissions reduction targets, the annual EMMS process requires individual participants to:

-- Complete a comprehensive questionnaire on their carbon management proficiency (CMP).
-This considers ten areas, such as principles and standards, and value chain management. - Report quantitative data to enable the calculation of a suite of Carbon Performance Indicators (CPI) across five categories: Overall Sector Indicators, Scope 1, Scope 2, Scope 3 and Activity Indicators.
+• Complete a comprehensive questionnaire on their carbon management proficiency (CMP).
+This considers ten areas, such as principles and standards, and value chain management.

+Report quantitative data to enable the calculation of a suite of Carbon Performance Indicators (CPI) across five categories: Overall Sector Indicators, Scope 1, Scope 2, Scope 3 and Activity Indicators.